gstew5/gstew5.github.io/_posts/2014-07-21-implementation-defined-behavior-in-c.md

 ```

 The first cast to `void*` is always well-defined.
-The comparison checks whether the address `x` (when viewed as an unsigned integer) less than or equal to a particular integer constant. `uintptr_t` is an unsigned integer type guaranteed not to screw up the integer-pointer conversion.
+The comparison checks whether the address `x` (when viewed as an unsigned integer) is less than or equal to a particular integer constant. `uintptr_t` is an unsigned integer type guaranteed not to screw up the integer-pointer conversion.

 Let's assume for a moment that we're trying to determine the result without reference to any particular compiler.
 This is actually a very reasonable thing to do---many C verification and bugfinding tools don't assume a particular compiler, for example.